JuliaDataScience/JuliaDataScience/contents/dataframes_load_save.md

 By convention, its still best to give files with special delimiters, such as ";", the ".csv" extension.

-How to load CSV files using `CSV.jl` is done in a similar way.
+Loading CSV files using `CSV.jl` is done in a similar way.
 You can use `CSV.read` and specify in what kind of format you want the output.
 We specify a `DataFrame`.